Trusted WordPress tutorials, when you need them most.

 Before you can send emails with SendLayer, you need to authorize your domain.

-This proves to email servers that you are the confirmed owner of your sending domain and that your emails are sent from a legitimate source.
+This proves to email servers that you’re the confirmed owner of your sending domain and that your emails come from a legitimate source.

 To authorize your domain, click the orange ‘Add Domain’ button from the SendLayer dashboard.